 |GB/T 18043||Jewellery - Determination of precious metal content - Method using X-ray fluorescence spectrometry|

-As of now we are currently bringing gem stones certified by the following testing centres:
+To-date, we are bringing gemstones certified by the following testing centres: